Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-verifiable-document-issuer.md

 ### Deploying Document Store

-With the `signer` object set in state, we can now deploy a document store.
-Similar to the previous section, we create a function in `services/document-store.tsx` which would handle the logic of deploying a document store.
+With the `signer` object set in state, deploy a document store.
+Similar to the previous section, you can create a function in `services/document-store.tsx` which will handle the logic of deploying a document store.

 ```tsx
 import { JsonRpcSigner } from "@ethersproject/providers";